akraskovsky/Beginner-Exams-level_5/README.md

 # Beginner-Exams-level_5
-Here is a collection of short exam tasks ot the highest 5th level.
+Here is a collection of short tasks ot the highest 5th level which I have solved during my exams.